 From Pheriche, a morning walk leads to the end of the valley with a short descent to a river and then climbs to a ridge with a Stupa, where the walk leads to a long descent past Somare and Pangboche village.
 After Pangboche retraces the journey back uphill to Thyangboche and then downhill to Imjatse River with a steep climb for some time to reach Lobesa and Shanasa villages, and then on an easy walk to a small, beautiful place at Kyanjima.

 The walk continues on route Namche with wonderful views of Everest-Lhotse-Nuptse-Amadablam with an array of peaks, some of the areas on the walk lead you to a pleasant place where sometimes one can spot some wildlife like Musk Deer, a herd of Himalayan Thar with colorful Danphe (Lophoporous / Impeyan Pheasant) national bird of the country.
-Finally, the walk ends overnight at Namche Bazaar after scenic walks of the day from Pheriche.
+Finally, the walk ends overnight at Namche Bazaar after a scenic walk of the day from Pheriche.

 Weather permitting, we’ll take an early flight back to Kathmandu or Ramechhap, depending on the season.
 During peak months (March–May and October–November), flights operate via Ramechhap with a drive before or after.
 We’ll manage all transport logistics and drop you at your hotel.